Skip to content

 What Is Bronzite?

 Bronzite is a silicate mineral with a significant amount of iron.
+The Bronzite geological properties include its composition as a magnesium silicate compound and its orthorhombic crystal structure.
 Structurally, there is often a noticeable separation between the base mineral and the metallic inclusions.
-As a result, the iron can create a sparkling effect that's similar to the bronze metal.
+As a result, the iron can create a sparkling effect that’s similar to the bronze metal.
+Bronzite can be found in various parts of the world, including the USA.

 Polished Bronzite gemstone

-In many cases, bronzite has a relatively unimpressive sheen when it's unearthed, often looking a bit dull.
+When unearthed, bronzite often has a relatively unimpressive sheen, often looking dull.
 However, the metallic elements are more visible when a bronzite gem is polished.
 The golden segments often look like streaks or ribbons across the stone.
 Plus, polishing gives the rest of the gemstone a glossier sheen, adding to its appeal.
 Bronzite is also a metamorphic stone, requiring heat, pressure, and time to form.

-Bronzite is part of the pyroxene silicate mineral group, alongside stones like enstatite and hypersthene.
-In a technical sense, bronzite is essentially an iron-bearing version of enstatite.
+Bronzite and stones like enstatite and hypersthene are part of the pyroxene silicate mineral group.
+In a technical sense, bronzite is a variety of enstatite.
+It is essentially an iron-bearing variety of enstatite.
 Enstatite is a magnesium silicate mineral with relatively small amounts of iron.
 Bronzite contains far more iron, by comparison.

 Bronzite also has more of a sheen than enstatite due to schillerization.
 However, hypersthene can contain even more iron and exhibit higher degrees of schillerization.